Shadowsith/vim-ruby-autocomplete/README.md

-# completor-ruby-lang
+# vim-ruby-autocomplete
-Vim ruby autocompletion with help of completor and language server
+Vim ruby autocompletion with help of solargraph and vim language server

 ## Requirements
 This plugin supports linux only<br>